salabim/MySimpleGUI/README.md

         ```
         PySimpleGUI will print a message
         `Exception during adding new theme unhashable type: 'dict` without any indication
-        what kiund of exception, where this error occured and will just continue, so you might even miss it easily.
+        what kind of exception, where this error occured and will just continue, so you might even miss it easily.

-        On the other hand, MySimpleGUI will raise and exception and generate the following useful informatio about the why and where:
+        On the other hand, MySimpleGUI will raise an exception and generate the following useful information about the why and where:
         ```
         Traceback (most recent call last):
         File "c:\Users\Ruud\Dropbox (Personal)\Apps\Python Ruud\misc\EuroPython\adder pysimplegui.py", line 26, in <module>